Pine Tree North Garden

 The project incorporates a green roof above the bedroom wing.
 A lightweight soil mixture was specified, and plant selections were made appropriately for the minimal soil depth that was available.
 A high-efficiency drip irrigation system was used for the green roof planting.
 Some of the benefits derived from the green roof are in the reduction of stormwater runoff, energy use, and the heat island effect.

 The concrete driveway incorporates a finish of exposed shells that were sourced regionally in Florida.
 Joints were notched out of the driveway and were planted with sod to create permeable areas and to meld the hardscape and softscape together.
 Many Florida native species were used in the planting design.
-The use of native plants is an important priority of the landscape architect as natives allow for the creation of wildlife habitat, and require little to no supplemental irrigation after establishment.
+The use of native plants is an important priority of the landscape architect as natives allow for the creation of wildlife habitats, and require little to no supplemental irrigation after establishment.

 The property had unique challenges: the lot is long and narrow and lies between two existing narrow sites that maximized their building footprints.
 Underground drainage and a rapid construction schedule also posed a test for landscape implementation.
 Sequencing had to work from the inside of the property out, and the tight planting spaces created limitations for equipment.